 Developing School Age Programs

 Strengthening our organization further, Red Deer Child Care began to steadily develop school age programs throughout the community, with the 2014 opening of the Barrie Wilson, & Father Voisin programs.
-Over the next several years Gateway, Camille J Lerouge, Don Campbell, & Vista Grande programs were added, as well as our fourth daycare at the Pines elementary school.
+Over the next several years Gateway, Camille J Lerouge, Don Campbell, & Vista Grande programs were added, as well as our fourth daycare Park Plaza Child Care (formerly, the Pines elementary school).
 In the fall of 2019, a program at St. Elizabeth Seton opened.

 Where We Are Today

 The tenacity which maintained our society through the ages endures to this day as we continue to add achievements, making child care in the Red Deer community more accessible than ever before.
 Our program continues to grow, and we look forward to your children growing with us – find out more about the programs offered.